Digital Twins as Funhouse Mirrors: Five Key Distortions

 \subsubsection{Results -- Pre-registered Analyses}

 A linear mixed-effects regression was estimated\footnote{Linear mixed-effects models were estimated using the \texttt{lmerTest} package, which provides $p$-values and $F$-tests using Satterthwaite's approximation.} with participant as a random effect, average sharing intentions as the dependent variable, and Participant Type (Human $= 0$, Digital Twin $= 1$), Headline Veracity (False $= 0$, True $= 1$), Intervention (Control $= 0$, Active Control $= 1$, Treatment $= 2$, Importance Treatment $= 3$), and their interactions as predictors.
-The results revealed a significant main effect of Participant ($F(1, 2997) = 33.41$, $p < .001$), a non-significant main effect of Headline Veracity ($F(1, 2997) = 1.24$, $p = .27$), along with a significant main effect of Intervention ($F(3, 2997) = 8.89$, $p < .001$), qualified by a significant three-way interaction ($F(3, 2997) = 5.75$, $p < .001$), indicating that, at an aggregate level, accuracy nudges affected how the digital twins shared true vs.\ false headlines differently than humans.
+The results revealed a significant main effect of Participant Type ($F(1, 2997) = 33.41$, $p < .001$), a non-significant main effect of Headline Veracity ($F(1, 2997) = 1.24$, $p = .27$), along with a significant main effect of Intervention ($F(3, 2997) = 8.89$, $p < .001$), qualified by a significant three-way interaction ($F(3, 2997) = 5.75$, $p < .001$), indicating that, at an aggregate level, accuracy nudges affected how the digital twins shared true vs.\ false headlines differently than humans.
 Figure \ref{SI_accuracy_1} shows average sharing intentions across all conditions for humans (Panel~A) and their digital twins (Panel B).
 See Table \ref{SI_accuracy_tab2} for the full regression results.

-\newcolumntype{C}[1]{>{\Centering\arraybackslash}p{#1}} \newcolumntype{L}[1]{>{\RaggedRight\arraybackslash}p{#1}}
+\newcolumntype{C}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{L}[1]{>{\RaggedRight\arraybackslash}p{#1}}

 For humans, accuracy nudges did not improve truth discernment when sharing entertaining news (Figure \ref{SI_accuracy_1}, Panel A).
 As in \cite{pennycook2021accuracy}, there were no significant differences in sharing intentions between the Control and Active Control conditions (Headline Veracity $\times$ Intervention: $b = 0.14$, 95\% CI $[-0.07,\,0.34]$, $t(2997) = 1.31$, $p = .56$).
 In contrast to the previous findings, neither accuracy nudge significantly increased sharing discernment relative to the controls (e.g., Headline Veracity $\times$ Intervention: Treatment vs.\ Control, $b = -0.05$, 95\% CI $[-0.25,\,0.16]$, $t(2997) = -0.44$, $p = .97$; Importance Treatment vs.\ Control, $b = -0.03$, 95\% CI $[-0.23,\,0.17]$, $t(2997) = -0.30$, $p = .99$).
-See Table \ref{SI_accuracy_tab3} for the full regression results.
+See Table \ref{SI_accuracy_tab3} for pairwise comparisons.